Allies of World War II: Colonies and dependencies

-In the Americas and the Pacific

 The United States held multiple dependencies in the Americas, such as Alaska, the Panama Canal Zone, Puerto Rico, and the U.S. Virgin Islands.
 In the Pacific it held multiple island dependencies such as American Samoa, Guam, Hawaii, Midway Islands, Wake Island and others.
 These dependencies were directly involved in the Pacific campaign of the war.

-In Asia

 The Commonwealth of the Philippines was a sovereign protectorate referred to as an "associated state" of the United States.
 From late 1941 to 1944, the Philippines was occupied by Japanese forces, who established the Second Philippine Republic as a client state that had nominal control over the country.

 China

 In the 1920s the Soviet Union provided military assistance to the Kuomintang, or the Nationalists, and helped reorganize their party along Leninist lines: a unification of party, state, and army.
 In exchange the Nationalists agreed to let members of the Chinese Communist Party join the Nationalists on an individual basis.
 However, following the nominal unification of China at the end of the Northern Expedition in 1928, Generalissimo Chiang Kai-shek purged leftists from his party and fought against the revolting Chinese Communist Party, former warlords, and other militarist factions.

 A fragmented China provided easy opportunities for Japan to gain territories piece by piece without engaging in total war.
 Following the 1931 Mukden Incident, the puppet state of Manchukuo was established.
 Throughout the early to mid-1930s, Chiang's anti-communist and anti-militarist campaigns continued while he fought small, incessant conflicts against Japan, usually followed by unfavorable settlements and concessions after military defeats.

 In 1936 Chiang was forced to cease his anti-communist military campaigns after his kidnap and release by Zhang Xueliang, and reluctantly formed a nominal alliance with the Communists, while the Communists agreed to fight under the nominal command of the Nationalists against the Japanese.
 Following the Marco Polo Bridge Incident of 7 July 1937, China and Japan became embroiled in a full-scale war.
 The Soviet Union, wishing to keep China in the fight against Japan, supplied China with military assistance until 1941, when it signed a non-aggression pact with Japan.

 In December 1941 after the attack on Pearl Harbor, China formally declared war on Japan, as well as Germany and Italy.
 As part of the war's Pacific theater, China became the only member of the Allies to commit more troops than one of the Big Three, exceeding even the number of Soviet troops on the Eastern Front.

 Continuous clashes between the Communists and Nationalists behind enemy lines cumulated in a major military conflict between these two former allies that effectively ended their cooperation against the Japanese, and China had been divided between the internationally recognized Nationalist China under the leadership of Generalissimo Chiang Kai-shek and Communist China under the leadership of Mao Zedong until the Japanese surrendered in 1945.